What is Kanban methodology?

 When to use the Kanban template?

-Suppose your team is tasked with implementing a new piece of software at your organization.
+Let’s say your team is tasked with implementing a new piece of software at your organization.
 You need to learn how the system works and determine the best way that it can complement your existing platforms and workflows.
-By using the Kanban Template, you’ll ensure this project achieves the desired result as you:
+By using the Kanban template, you’ll ensure this project achieves the desired result as you:

 Juggle rapidly changing priorities